Alan Novak

-Alan Paul Novak is a Pennsylvania attorney and former chairman of the Republican State Committee of Pennsylvania, a position he held from 1996 to 2004.
+Alan Paul Novak is a Pennsylvania attorney and former chairman of the Pennsylvania Republican Party, a position he held from 1996 to 2004.
 During his tenure, he became known for his skill with statewide judicial elections.

 As at attorney with Conrad O'Brien PC, he practices business and municipal law, zoning, real estate transactions, business and corporate formation, and government relations.

-Prior to working as chair of the Republican State Committee of Pennsylvania, he was chair of the Chester County Republican party.
+Prior to working as chair of the Pennsylvania Republican Party, he was chair of the Chester County Republican party.

 He was named to the 2002 and 2003 PoliticsPA "Sy Snyder's Power 50" of influential people in Pennsylvania politics.